Colony Surf Ltd

 No analysis available

-Concrete construction is strongly supported by the MLS: 20 of 20 current listings show CONCRE.
-The remarks consistently refer to Colony Surf as a landmark beachfront building, with no signs of a different construction material, so this appears to be stable building-level data rather than agent copy-paste noise.
+Concrete construction is strongly supported by the MLS data, with 20 of 20 current listings showing CONCRE.
+The remarks consistently describe Colony Surf as an iconic, classic, secure beachfront building, which aligns with reinforced concrete construction common for this type of high-rise.

 Double-wall construction is not supported by the public remarks across the listings reviewed.
 The MLS checkbox appears only in 2 of 20 current listings, which is too sparse to override the lack of explicit mention, so this is treated as likely noise or copy-paste data rather than a confirmed building characteristic.